synycs-dev/extract_linked_reports/heraId/modules/email_generator/templates/CUSTOM_EMAIL_README.md

 ## Custom email templates

-The folder `/optscale/email_templates` is used for storing custom email templates.
+The folder `/synops/email_templates` is used for storing custom email templates.
-Custom email templates allows users to overwrite the default emails templates OptScale uses to generate emails from.
+Custom email templates allows users to overwrite the default emails templates SynOps uses to generate emails from.

-## How to overwrite default OptScale email templates?
+## How to overwrite default SynOps email templates?

 1. Find an email template file you want to change in [Synops](https://github.com/synycs-dev/extract_linked_reports/tree/main/heraId/modules/email_generator/templates) sources.

 2. Update the required email template html file.

-3. Copy the updated file into this folder (`/optscale/email_templates`) on the running OptScale cluster.
+3. Copy the updated file into this folder (`/synops/email_templates`) on the running SynOps cluster.
 !!!
 Do not change email template file name !!!

 4. Trigger sending email to try the changes.